- What we collect

 Andrew Junor, Before baklava?
 Remembering the food of inter-war Australia

 Andrew examines changes in Australian food culture between 1930s and 1970s.
-During his Scholarship he will especially explore the ‘Australia 1938’ social history project and the NSW Bicentennial History interviews.
+He will explore the ‘Australia 1938’ social history project and the NSW Bicentennial History interviews.
 These interviews are with ordinary people who speak of their families, life, occupations and memories, including recollections of food.
 He has made considerable progress already in identifying particular interviews of relevance to his study of Australian food culture and its symbolic role in individual and popular memory.

 Norman McCann Summer Scholars: